-There are some tempting deals to be had on these earbuds and if you prioritise a true wireless design that's arguably the most secure and run-worthy we've ever come across, coupled with five-star sound, yes.
-If you have your heart set on noise-cancellation, however, you'll need to keep searching.
+There are often tempting deals to be had on these earbuds, and if you prioritise a true wireless design that's arguably the most secure and run-worthy we've ever come across, coupled with five-star sound, yes.
+If you have your heart set on noise-cancellation, however, look elsewhere.

 Are they the best sporty true wireless earbuds for the money?

 Bose has managed to deliver a great-sounding set of true wireless earbuds while ensuring they stay put on a long-distance run, an achievement few other brands have managed.
 If you want a newer sports-focused product (this model charges via the older micro USB rather than USB-C) we might direct you to the not quite as sonically impressive JayBird Vista 2, which boast better battery life and ANC to boot.

 Should you buy the Bose SoundSport Wireless?